Lead Hazards in Construction

 Working in the field of construction can be dangerous, with the risks of falling objects, usage of heavy machinery, and handling of hazardous tools.
 However, when you throw the risk of lead exposure into the mix it becomes even more unsafe.
 First, let’s get one thing straight, lead comes directly from the earth.
 Lead is a naturally occurring element that is found in the earth’s crust and can be found in varying amounts in the air, soil, and water.
 In addition, lead is also used in quite a few different products due to its ability to ward off rust and corrosion.
-The risk of lead exposure is quite low for most individuals, however, the risk of exposure elevates for people who work in the construction industry.
+The exposure of lead hazards is quite low for most individuals, however, the risk of exposure elevates for people who work in the construction industry.

 Higher Lead Risk for Construction Workers